yi-jiayu/presents/README.md

 [![codecov](https://codecov.io/gh/yi-jiayu/presents/branch/master/graph/badge.svg)](https://codecov.io/gh/yi-jiayu/presents)
 [![Go Report Card](https://goreportcard.com/badge/github.com/yi-jiayu/presents)](https://goreportcard.com/report/github.com/yi-jiayu/presents)

-Like [hashids](https://hashids.org/), but based on the PRESENT block cipher as defined by Bogdanov et al. [1].
+Like [hashids](https://hashids.org/), but based on block ciphers.

 Inspired by [this StackOverflow answer](https://stackoverflow.com/a/8554984) suggesting using a block cipher to obfuscate IDs.

 ## How it works

-The PRESENT block cipher operates on 8-byte (64-bit) blocks and supports key lengths of 80-bits or 128-bits.
+The PRESENT block cipher [1] operates on 8-byte (64-bit) blocks and supports key lengths of 80-bits or 128-bits.
 It can be used to create a reversible mapping from 64-bit integers to 64-bit integers.

 The resultant 64-bit integer is then converted to and from a string using an arbitrary change of base algorithm and a provided alphabet.

+Triple DES, which also has a 64-bit block size, can be used as well.

 ## Usage
 ```go